ropensci/roweb3/content/events/2026-07-21-editors-office-hours.md

 Drop in to ask questions about rOpenSci Software Peer Review.

-We are exploring hosting a new event, Editors' Office Hours, on or near the third Tuesday of each month, alternating among timezones to accommodate different parts of the world.
+We are exploring hosting a new event, Editors' Office Hours, on or near the third Tuesday of each month.